RakeshRB21/Netflix-Clone/README.md

 # Netflix-Clone
-Created a Netflix clone landing page involves using HTML and CSS to structure and style the elements
+Created a Netflix clone landing page using HTML and CSS to structure and style the elements respectively.